worldbank/afg_viirs_analysis/README.md

 **(A) OpenStreetMap and Standard Deviation threshold (OSM+SDV) filtering:**

 To mask NTL from potential military bases, this pipeline uses military-labeled polygons in OSM as well as the Standard Deviation (SDV, Std.Dev) thresholding filter.
 Here, the 'SDV' part needs to be understood carefully in that it simply applies a `Std.Dev >= 8.477` threshold across all monthly VIIRS data (2014JAN–2023DEC, as of 2024 May 9) REGARDLESS OF the potential opening/closing of bases WITHOUT eye-visual assessment of military polygons.
-The filtered VIIRS data shall be aggregated at the province level.
+The filtered VIIRS data shall be aggregated at the district level.

 **(B) Expert-verified SDV-based & OpenStreetMap Miltary tagged polygon filtering:**